Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 A simple attempt to sanitize a 10-digit North American phone number.
 Non-digits are removed.
 If the end result is 11-digits and begins with a 1, the leading 1 is removed.

-For more in depth control, check out a PHP port of `libphonenumber`.
+For more in depth phone number formatting and validation, check out `libphonenumber` ports for PHP.

 #### Arguments